Get insider access

 Yes

-The SOUNDBOKS 3 has an incredible battery life lasting up to almost 44 hours from a single charge.
+The SOUNDBOKS 3 has a very good battery life, lasting up to almost 44 hours on a single charge.
 However, battery performance can depend on your usage habits, and your real-world experience may differ.
 Unfortunately, there isn't a power-saving feature, so the battery drains completely if you forget to turn the speaker off.
-That said, you can power the speaker using its AC power and charge the battery simultaneously.
+You can power the speaker using its AC power and charge the battery simultaneously.
 The battery is also removable, so you can purchase a spare from the manufacturer and replace it once it drains.

 0